 Misdemeanor vs. Felony Hit and Run Cases

-The Van Nuys courthouse covers a lot of ground as far as to hit and run cases go.
+The Van Nuys courthouse covers a lot of ground as far as hit and run cases go.
 In other words, when someone gets involved in a hit-and-run case, it's going to go into the Valley Traffic Division.
 The police are going to investigate it.
-They're going to try to get their hands on the car and take a look at it if it's not at the scene.
+They're going to try to get their hands on the car and look at it if it's not at the scene.
 They're going to come and try to talk to the person either at their work or home, or they're going to call them or send them a letter.
 Ultimately though, the case is going to end up in court.

 These hit-and-run cases are taken very seriously, significantly if somebody has gotten injured in the case.
-If it's a bad injury, then they're going to send the case to Division 100 in the Van Nuys court, and you're going to be looking at a high bail- probably $50,000.00 or $100,000.00.
+If it's a bad injury, they're going to send the case to Division 100 in the Van Nuys court, and you're going to be looking at a high bail- probably $50,000.00 or $100,000.00.

 You're also going to be looking at potentially spending some time in jail.
 So, you're going to want to get the best attorney possible.
 Felony hit and run charges are covered under California Vehicle Code 20001 VC.

 If it's a misdemeanor case, it's still taken seriously under California Vehicle Code 20002 VC.
-While it's still serious, many different things can be done.
+While it's still severe, many different things can be done.
 A lot of time, we can get a civil compromise.
 If it's appropriate, we can get the case dismissed.
 We can get the charges changed to something lesser.